vgteam/libbdsg/docs/rst/install.rst

 Install Dependencies
 --------------------

 Some dependencies of libbdsg need to be installed before building the library.
-A working compile with C++14 and OpenMP support, CMake 3.10 or newer, Doxygen, and development headers for ``python3`` are required.
+A working compiler with C++14 and OpenMP support, CMake 3.10 or newer, Doxygen, and development headers for ``python3`` are required.
 How to install these varies depending on your operating system.
 Please follow the section for your OS below:

 ~~~~~
 macOS